-- 5.1 This Enterprise Agreement supersedes all previous enterprise agreements that applied to some or all of the employees bound by this Enterprise Agreement and no party will oppose an application to formally rescind a superseded Enterprise Agreement. - 5.2 The clauses in each Part of Appendix 2 are "saved clauses" from superseded Enterprise Agreements.
-Each Part of Appendix 2 will only apply to the particular agency, or part of the particular agency; and the weekly paid employees within the particular agency or part, as is specified in the Part.
+5.1 This Enterprise Agreement supersedes all previous enterprise agreements that applied to some or all of the employees bound by this Enterprise Agreement and no party will oppose an application to formally rescind a superseded Enterprise Agreement.

+5.2 The clauses in each Part of Appendix 3 are "Provisions Applicable to Specific Occupational Groups" from superseded Enterprise Agreements.
+Each Part of Appendix 3 will only apply to the particular agency, or part of the particular agency; and the weekly paid employees within the particular agency or part, as is specified in the Part.